Woffee/Envismetrics/joss-paper/paper.md

 ---
-title: 'Envisimetrics: A Python-based software for automated analysis of electrochemical data'
+title: 'Envisimetrics: Automated extraction of kinetic and transport parameters from electrochemical measurements'
 tags:
   - Python
   - electrochemistry